Skip to main content

 Today, our challenges include widening gaps in income equality, persistent–if declining–extreme poverty, and a world bumping up against ecological and resource limits.
 Meeting these challenges obliges the malleability of applied complexity economics.

 If “sustainability” risks becoming a marketing catchphrase, data-driven econometrics sorts the green from the greenwash.
-Visionary policymakers, economists, and multisectoral leaders help us frame what a circular, new energy economy looks like and how we might get there.
+Visionary policymakers, economists, and multisectoral leaders help us frame what a circular, new energy economy looks like and how we might get there

 As before, these are controversial issues eliciting heated debate and emotional rhetoric.
 It is here that applied economics must reside.
 Like in Bretton Woods more than half a century ago, we must decide what kind of world we want to live in and how economics must work in the 21st century to make it so.